-Expand storage on the Galaxy S7 with these microSD cards

-Best microSD Cards for Galaxy S7 Android Central 2019
+Best microSD cards for Galaxy S7 2022

+Still rocking a Galaxy S7 in 2022, somehow?
+Your storage has to be pretty full by now, so give yourself some extra room!

-Although the option to add a microSD card to the Galaxy S6 was absent, Samsung brought it back with the Galaxy S7.
-This means more room to save photos, record HD video, and upload your extensive library of music.
+Samsung has essentially abandoned the microSD card slot in Galaxy phones, but if you still own the Galaxy S7, you have access to something the newer phones lack.
+Your S7 slot leaves more room to save photos, record HD video, and upload your extensive library of music.
 There are many sizes and speeds to sort through when it comes to choosing a microSD card for the Galaxy S7, and these are a few of our favorites.

+Make room for memories with the best microSD cards for the Galaxy S7

 Perfect for the Galaxy S7 owner after serious storage space, this 200GB microSDXC card from SanDisk provides transfer speeds of up to 100MB per second and can record full HD video.

-Tons of space: Kingston Canvas 128GB
+Kingston Canvas 128GB

 If you want a nice high storage capacity without breaking the bank, Kingston's UHS-I 128GB card is a good option.
 You get plenty of extra space for photos, apps, and more and have speedy read speeds up to 80MB/s.

-Perfect for most people: Samsung EVO Plus 64GB
+Samsung EVO Plus 64GB

 Samsung's EVO+ line of microSD cards is one of the best around, and this model with 64GB of storage gives your phone a solid storage boost while also spending well under $20.
 It's also fast with read speeds up to 100MB/s!